redhat-developer/rhdh-operator/docs/configuration.md

 #### Object annotation for mounting a volume to a specific path

-Using **rhdh.redhat.com/mount-path** annotation it is possible to define the directory where **PersistentVolumeClaim** object will be mounted to Backstage Container.
+Using **rhdh.redhat.com/mount-path** annotation it is possible to define the directory where **PersistentVolumeClaim** object will be mounted.

 ```yaml
 apiVersion: v1